anasselhoud/ProjectEuler-Notebook/README.md

 **Note: I will keep updating the file whenever I have time to prepare, solve and code new problems.
 Feel free to email me whenever you have a specific problem, correction or suggestion from **

 # A notebook?
-Instead of sharing the code only, I thought of preparing a whole python notebook (using Google Colab and Jupyter).
+Instead of sharing the code only, I thought of preparing a whole python notebook (using Google Colab and Latex).
 It is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.
 I think this notebook is dedicated specifically for the new learners

 ![alt text](https://i.ibb.co/xM71L3k/Capture-d-e-cran-2020-02-10-a-21-34-13.png)